straysheep-dev/packer-configs/ubuntu/README.md

 # Ubuntu Packer Templates

-The build templates and set of variable files in this directory are an attempt to standardize all Ubuntu images under as few "parent" templates as possible, where the variable files and any Ansible playbooks are unique to each version release.
-This will help reduce maintenance efforts, and improve customization behind the various build scripts here which are premade examples in the form of `bash` scripts calling `packer`.
+The build templates and set of variable files in this directory are an attempt to standardize all Ubuntu images under as few "parent" templates as possible, where the "pkrvars" files and any Ansible playbooks are where the modifications happen, unique to each build.
+This will help reduce maintenance efforts, and improve customization behind the various build scripts here which are premade examples in the form of `bash` scripts calling `packer` with the correct variables.
+These scripts can be copied and modified to change the variables passed through to the builds.

-> [!NOTE]
-> Primary templates end in `.pkr.hcl`, are always loaded during the build, and initialize variables for the `.pkrvars.hcl` files to use.
+Primary templates end in `.pkr.hcl`, are always loaded during the build, and initialize variables for the `.pkrvars.hcl` files to use.

 - `ubuntu-preseed.pkr.hcl` is the builder file for all preseed-based builds
 - `ubuntu-cloudinit.pkr.hcl` is the builder file for all cloudinit-based builds
 - Separate `variables.pkr.hcl` files exists for both, the preseed and cloudinit installer builder templates

+Variable files *that change per-build* end in `.pkrvars.hcl`.
+These pass through unique values for the relevant build to `variables.pkr.hcl`.

+> [!TIP]
-In other words, we're just separating out the `.pkr.hcl` information into two files: the builder blocks, and the variable blocks.
+> In other words, we're just separating out the `.pkr.hcl` information into two files: the **builder** blocks, and the **variable** blocks.
 These could be in one file but this makes them easier to read and maintain.

-Variables files that change per-build end in `pkrvars.hcl`.
-These pass through unique values for the relevant build to `variables.pkr.hcl`.
+>
+> The `.pkrvars.hcl` files are abstracted from the local (static) variable blocks, as these are the configurations that may change depending on which version of Ubuntu you're building, and the cusomization you'd want to add.

 Supported build inventory: